astralservices/docs/content/en/docs/legal/rulebook.md

   - This includes vaccine misinformation, claims of election fraud, or any other forms of misinformation.
 - We do not tolerate racism, sexism, homophobia, transphobia, misogony, or any other forms of hate speech.
   - This one is self-explanitory.
 We don't stand for it.
-- Do not disparage, tarnish, or otherwise harm, in our opinion, BlueJay and/or the website.
+- Do not disparage, tarnish, or otherwise harm, in our opinion, Astral Services and/or the website.

 ## Consequences